 About me

-I have given concerts in Scandinavia, Great Britain and Germany as soloist, chamber-musician and accompanist, performing at Borealis festival, Spor festival, New Music’s Oslo Chamber-music festival and Weimar Neue Musikfesttage.
+As a pianist, I have given concerts in Scandinavia, Great Britain and Germany as soloist, chamber-musician and accompanist, performing amongst others at Borealis festival, Spor festival, New Music’s Oslo Chamber-music festival and Weimar Neue Musikfesttage.
 My repertoar includes contemporary and classical music as well as some of my own material as part of the duo Kōan with Juhani Silvola.
 I have played with several ensembles (Chamber-chameleons, asamisimasa, NeoN) and performed regularly with Silvia Moi.
+I studied piano with prof. Jiri Hlinka (BA) and prof. Håvard Gimse in Oslo, and prof. Heide Görtz in Berlin (MA).

 You can reach me at torbjorn.eftestol @ gmail.com